surhh/nfitsview/README.md

 # How to build under Linux

-The easiest way to build is to use Qt Creator.
+The original development of nFITSview is done under Linux, so the easiest and the fastest way to build is under Linux.

+- just build in Qt Creator.
-It should be also possible to build using CMake from the command line.
+- it should be also possible to build using CMake from the command line.

 # How to build under Windows